George W. Christians: 1940s

 In 1940, in an editorial piece titled "Shirts marked Down", The Daily Independent wrote that since the start of the European war (World War Two), the price of Black, Brown, and Red shirts had been reduced and the "1001 leagues, legions, associations, federations, friends of this and that, committees, knights" and similar organizations were in retreat.
 Leaders were arrested or inactive and with respect to Christians, in Chattanooga the locals "simply refuse to recognize him as a Fascist Menace".

 In March 1942, after the United States had joined the war, Christians was arrested under the Smith Act which aimed to counter sedition.
 He was only the second person to be charged under the act, after Rudolph Fahl of Denver who was arrested simultaneously.
 It was alleged that Christians had sent communications to the officers of Fort Oglethorpe, Georgia, and Camp Forrest, Tennessee, that might demoralize the army.
 His literature stated that even in wartime it was permitted to ask questions and posed a series of them, among which was "Are we fighting to make Roosevelt the dictator of the world?"
-Christians was convicted of four counts of edition in June, in the first trial of its kind during the war and sentenced to five years imprisonment.
+Christians was convicted of four counts of sedition in June, in the first trial of its kind during the war and sentenced to five years imprisonment.
 The judge, Leslie Darr, recommended that he should not be paroled until after the end of the war.

 From his cell, Christians told reporters that he felt that his work had been done and that his conviction had concluded his "paper and ink revolution for economic liberty".
 He also said that he regretted his "objectionable" methods and that he was glad not to have harmed anyone.
 Of his economic theories, he said that he had brought them to the attention of the American people and it was up to them what they did with them.

-Christians died in Chattanooga, in June 1983.
+Christians died in Chattanooga on June 27, 1983.